viti95/FastDoom/README.md

 * Lot's of optimizations to make the game run faster / smoother
 * Removed low memory limit (may cause crashes with low RAM)
 * New detail level: Potato.
 It renders the full scene with a quarter width resolution (max 80x200).
 Much faster rendering, specially on 386 cpu's and slow 8-bit VGA ISA cards.
-* New option to allow more than 8Mb of memory allocation.
-Enabled with "-ram"
+* Better use of system RAM (full memory allocation)
 * Removed network gaming support
 * Removed joystick support
 * Removed Y mouse movement (move forward/backwards)